sitphp/commands/doc/2_creating_a_command.md

     ->underline(true);
 ```

-Then you can the use your newly created style in your commands.
+You can then use your newly created style in your commands.

  ```php
 // In the "handle" method of your command class ...